 If you need help figuring out your retirement plan, come talk to me.
 Don’t leave your retirement to chance!

-Retirement Planning Mistake #3: Don’t Start Saving Early Enough
+Retirement Planning Mistake #3: Not Starting to Save Early Enough

 It is not money that builds wealth.
 It is Money x TIME = Wealth.
 For compounding to work its magic, you’ve got to give it time.
 The longer you delay, the harder it is to save as your mortgage or your children’s needs take priority.
 Procrastination is an expensive mistake that should be avoided at all costs!